Ervin Skela: 2011: Germania Windeck and Arka Gdynia

-Arka Gdynia
+After having been without a club since summer 2010, Skela signed with TSV Germania Windeck on 31 January 2011.
+His period with the club lasted only four weeks, without registering a single competitive appearance, and in March he became a free agent again.

-On 4 March 2011, Skela left Germania Windeck and signed with Arka Gdynia.
-Skela debuted for the first time in Polish top league on 11 March 2011, playing in the last minutes of the 2–2 away draw against Górnik Zabrze.
-His time with the Polish side was short-lived, as he left the club in June 2011.
-He appeared in only five matches, which three of them as a starter.
+Skela then signed with Arka Gdynia.
+He made his debut in the Ekstraklasa on 11 March 2011, coming on in the final minutes of a 2–2 away draw against Górnik Zabrze.
+His spell with the Polish side proved short-lived, as he left the club in June 2011.
+In total, he made five appearances for Arka Gdynia, three of them as a starter.